2021 FIFA Futsal World Cup qualification (AFC): Format

 The five AFC teams playing in the 2021 FIFA Futsal World Cup would originally be determined by the 2020 AFC Futsal Championship, with the top five teams qualifying.
 Following the cancellation of the championship due to the COVID-19 pandemic, the AFC announced on 21 April 2021 that they agreed to two sets of criteria of establishing the AFC representatives for the 2021 FIFA Futsal World Cup.
-The first criteria took reference from the top five teams of the most recent edition (2018), while the second criteria applied a point system which calculates the top five teams from the overall ranking of the last three editions of the AFC Futsal Championship (2014, 2016, 2018).
+The first criterion took reference from the top five teams of the most recent edition (2018), while the second criterion applied a point system which calculates the top five teams from the overall ranking of the last three editions of the AFC Futsal Championship (2014, 2016, 2018).

 Based on the results of combined criteria, the top three recurring teams (Iran, Japan, and Uzbekistan) were directly nominated as the AFC representatives for the 2021 FIFA Futsal World Cup.
 Additionally, the four remaining teams: Iraq (although had not qualified for the 2020 AFC Futsal Championship formerly), Lebanon, Thailand, and Vietnam would play play-off matches over two legs.
 The two winners would qualify for the 2021 FIFA Futsal World Cup.
 Although all matches were eventually played at a neutral venue, the away goals rule would still be applied.

 Draw

 The draw was held on 27 April 2021, 16:00 MST (UTC+8), at the AFC House in Kuala Lumpur, Malaysia.
-The four teams (Iraq, Lebanon, Thailand, and Vietnam) were drawn into two pairings.
-The team drawn first in each pairing would be the home team for the first leg, and the team drawn second in each pairing would be the home team for the second leg.